It’s a question I find myself pondering more and more lately.

 - Make sure you invest heavily in building an audience that values what you do.
 This means not just collecting e-mail addresses (as important as that is), but constantly interacting with your followers and incorporating their feedback into what you offer.

 - As part of the above, recognize that a course alone is not enough to pull people to you.
-You need to be constantly producing a variety of high quality, free content – for example, through blogging – that clearly demonstrates the value you have to offer and builds your brand.
+You need to be serious about consistent, high-quality content marketing that clearly demonstrates the value you have to offer and builds your brand.

 - Don’t undervalue what is unique about your course – namely, you (or your company/organization) as the source of the course.